Frazz by Jef Mallett for August 12, 2018

 13. Erotica ann robot 2

-RoboZsaZsa almost 6 years ago
+RoboZsaZsa about 6 years ago

 When I was a freshman at Caltech, one of our professors was Jürg Waser who was a world expert on exactly this one thing - water.
 How it freezes, how it melts, how its density changes, how the H2O molecules arrange themselves under different circumstances almost like crystals even in liquid form, how the H2O molecules act more like separate H+ and OH ions sometimes… His thick university-printed textbook was affectionately known as “Waser’s Wasser.”